Fivenan/library-system/README.md

 User can also provide pictures for the books.

+User can add a bookmark as note and picture.

 **Catalog Management:**
    - Search and browse functionality for books, categorizing by genres, authors, or subjects.
    - Real-time availability status for each book.